WebCuratorTool/webcurator/guides/wayback-integration-guide.rst

 ===================================

 There are a number of options for Wayback, including `Wayback <http://archive-access.sourceforge.net/projects/wayback/>`_ from the
-Internet Archive, `OpenWayback <http://netpreserve.org/openwayback>`_ from IIPC and `PyWB <https://pywb.readthedocs.io/en/latest/>`_ from Webrecorder.
+Internet Archive, `OpenWayback <http://netpreserve.org/openwayback>`_ from IIPC and `PyWB <https://pywb.readthedocs.io/en/latest/>`_ from Rhizome.
 Web Curator Tool was originally developed and tested with Wayback however OpenWayback and PyWB are more actively developed at the moment.

 Here is an `explanation <https://github.com/iipc/openwayback/wiki/General-overview>`_ of the history and differences